chaconnewu/awesome-augmented/original_awesomes/awesome-dotnet.md

 * [TinyMapper](https://github.com/TinyMapper/TinyMapper) - a tiny and quick object mapper for .Net.
 * [Jint](https://github.com/sebastienros/jint) - Javascript interpreter for .NET which provides full ECMA 5.1 compliance and can run on any .NET plaftform.
 * [MSBuild ILMerge task](https://ilmergemsbuild.codeplex.com/) - MSBuild ILMerge task is a NuGet package allows you to use the famous ILMerge utility in automated builds and/or Visual Studio projects.
+* [ReactJS.NET](https://github.com/reactjs/React.NET) - ReactJS.NET is a library that makes it easier to use Babel along with Facebook's React and JSX from C#.
+* [Edge.js](https://github.com/tjanczuk/edge) - Run .NET and Node.js code in-process on Windows, MacOS, and Linux
+* [Warden](https://github.com/warden-stack/Warden) - Define "health checks" for your applications, resources and infrastructure.
+Keep your Warden on the watch

 ## MVVM